Energy policy of the United States: Electricity transmission and distribution

 Electric power transmission results in energy loss, through electrical resistance, heat generation, electromagnetic induction and less-than-perfect electrical insulation.
 Electric transmission (production to consumer) loses over 23% of the energy due to generation, transmission, and distribution.
 In 1995, long distance transmission losses were estimated at 7.2% of the power transported.
 Reducing transmission distances reduces these losses.
 For every five units of energy going into typical large fossil fuel power plants, only about one unit reaches the consumer in a usable form.

 A similar situation exists in natural gas transport, which requires compressor stations along pipelines that use energy to keep the gas moving.
-Gas liquefaction, cooling, and re-gasification in the liquified natural gas supply chain uses a substantial amount of energy.
+Gas liquefaction, cooling, and re-gasification in the liquefied natural gas supply chain uses a substantial amount of energy.

 Distributed generation and distributed storage are means of reducing total and transmission losses as well as reducing costs for electricity consumers.

 In October 2023, the Biden administration announced the largest major investment in the grid since the Recovery Act in 2009.

 The Federal Energy Regulatory Commission (FERC) is the primary regulatory agency of electric power transmission and wholesale electricity sales within the United States.
 FERC was originally established by Congress in 1920 as the Federal Power Commission and has since undergone multiple name and responsibility modifications.
 Electric power distribution and the retail sale of power is under state jurisdiction.